Last Updated on February 21, 2025

-Uttarakhand has earned status of Devbhoomi due to its religious and spiritual significance that dates back to eternities ago.
-The traditional belief and culture here is extremely unique and one of a kind which gives birth to some of the most colorful and fun-filled festivals in Uttarakhand.
-No matter Kumaoni or Garhwali the hill population find a reason to celebrate almost every month of the year, some of them being widely acclaimed while some remain limited to local grounds but are equally special.
+Uttarakhand has earned the status of Devbhoomi due to its religious and spiritual significance, which dates back to ancient times.
+The traditional beliefs and culture here are extremely unique, giving birth to some of the most colorful and fun-filled festivals in Uttarakhand.
+Whether Kumaoni or Garhwali, the hill population finds a reason to celebrate almost every month of the year.
+Some festivals are widely acclaimed, while others remain limited to local areas, but all are equally special.

-If have plans of going on a vacation with a twist then you must visit Uttarakhand during the festival times when the towns and villages spring to life.
-Here are a few festivals in Uttarakhand to help you in planning the trip in a better way:
+If you plan to go on a vacation with a twist, you must visit Uttarakhand during festival times when the towns and villages spring to life.
+Here are a few festivals in Uttarakhand to help you plan your trip in a better way:

 Phool Dei (Uttarakhand)